-The surveillance body is a collegiate body comprising two external professionals, one of whom serves as chairperson, an independent non-executive director, and the heads of the group audit and group compliance functions.
+The surveillance body is a collegiate body comprising two external professionals, one of whom serves as chairperson and the head of the group compliance functions.
+It was appointed on 11 May 2016 by the Board of Directors and will remain in service for three years (2016-2018).
 All members meet the requirements for authoritative knowledge, competence and proven experience on matters relating to the responsibilities of the surveillance body.

 In order to perform the tasks assigned, the surveillance body is granted all necessary powers to ensure that it can accurately and effectively monitor the functioning of the model and compliance with it.